AlteracValleyHumber2019/CoreGame/README.md

 ![wc3_editor_objects](https://user-images.githubusercontent.com/44447609/51506261-6e685f80-1db9-11e9-89db-57f6342d7f0e.png)

 ## Particle System
-contain four different particle effects which will used by certain characters in the game.
+Particle System contain four different particle effects which will used by certain characters in the game(Heal, Dark Magic, etc).
 The particles will be controlled with things such as their size, brightness, lifespan, speed, rotation, duration and maximum amount of particles.

 ## Animation System
 Controls animations of the player character and NPCs